ruffsl/colcon-cache/README.md

 ### `PackageAugmentationExtensionPoint`

-This extension point determines if or what revision control is in effect for package source files.
+This extension point determines if or what revision control is in effect for package source files, modifying the package's metadata to use the appropriate task extension for the `lock` subverb.

 - `DirhashPackageAugmentation`
-  - If no revision control is detected by any other package augmentation extension, this extension modifies the package's metadata to use the dirhash task extension for the `lock` subverb by default.
+  - If no revision control is detected, the default dirhash extension is configured.
 - `GitPackageAugmentation`
-  - If git revision control is detected, this extension modifies the package's metadata to use the git task extension for the `lock` subverb.
+  - If git revision control is detected via a git repo, the git extension is configured.

 ### `TaskExtensionPoint`

-This extension point determines how lockfiles are derived, given the package's revision control.
+This extension point determines how lockfiles are derived, given the package's detected revision control.

 #### `DirhashLockTask`

-This extension derives the lockfile by computing the hash the package source files using [Dirhash](https://github.com/andhus/dirhash-python).
-While most Dirhash options are exposed, such as customizing match and ignore expressions for hashed file paths in include dot files (ignored by default), several specific arguments provide control in updating the reference checksum for a package's lockfile.
+This extension derives the lockfile by computing the hash of package source files using [Dirhash](https://github.com/andhus/dirhash-python).
+While most Dirhash options are exposed, such as customizing match and ignore expressions to include dot file paths (ignored by default), several specific arguments provide control in updating the `reference` checksum for a package's lockfile.

 - `--dirhash-ratchet`
   - Ratchet reference checksum from previous value